How to Buy Best Poinsettias | Poinsettia Buying Guide

 Shutterstock/Pierre-Yves Babelon

-If the yellow buds have already started to shed pollen (indicating it has already bloomed), then the plant will be of no use to you because it means the colorful bracts will fall soon.
+If the yellow buds have already started to shed pollen (indicating it has already bloomed), then the plant will be useless to you because it means the colorful bracts will fall soon.

 It is a good idea to gently shake the plant and look for tiny yellow pollen on the leaves.
 If you spot them, leave that plant alone!